 In fact, it’s not uncommon to see men wearing Chelsea boots with suits these days.

-So, if you’re a working professional in a somewhat formal office setting, or if you live in a fashionable city like New York, you might consider buying a pair of Chelsea boots first.
+So, if you’re a working professional in a somewhat formal office setting, or if you live in a fashion forward city like Melbourne, London or New York, you might consider buying a pair of Chelsea boots first.